Preservation Greensboro Development Fund

 Located at 2058 Brentwood Street in the Springfield section of South High Point

-This property was sold in 2014 and is undergoing restoration.
+This property was sold with a preservation easement in 2014.

 One of North Carolina’s most interesting Civil War-era historic sites was donated to the Preservation Greensboro’s Development Fund, which in turn sold the property to a nonprofit with plans to restore the property.